Image: Copyright free from pixabay. No association with the author of this website.

-It was mid-Summer, and he was sweating.
+It was mid-summer, and he was sweating.
 It was another fine day, the sun high and bright, the air heavy with heat within the confines of the woods.
 There was no breeze.
 It was a good day, a great day to hunt.

 ‘There,’ his nephew whispered.

-Ben stopped, watching as he knocked his arrow.
+Ben stopped, watching as he nocked his arrow.
 It was a doe: tall and lithe and young, if a little anxious, shaking her head, hooves dancing.
 The boy had good posture, a fine bow and unwavering focus.
 He would not miss.
 Ben had taught him too well.

 ‘Wait,’ Ben said.